wyverny/cardsui-for-android/README.md

 CardsUI
 ===================
-An open source library offering the popular Google Now & Google Play cards views
+An open source library offering the popular Google Now & Google Play cards views, additionnal features and an optional Model-View-Controller structure.

 ## Google Play Cards
 This new type of card based on the new Google play design are highly customizable.